-Two hundred thirty nine years ago, Americans declared their independence.
-I’m suggesting that this Saturday we declare it again.
+Two hundred forty-three years ago, Americans declared their independence.
+I’m suggesting that this coming July 4th we declare it again.

 My sense of this libertarian majority is based on no polling.
 That’s part of its strength, it doesn’t have to be validated by focus groups.
 Liberty is a founding principle of the country.
 It’s that simple.
-If you need anecdotal evidence that people actually want to be free, start listening to the vox populi making itself heard on weblogs (and social media).
-Or better yet, write a weblog of your own.
+If you need anecdotal evidence that people want to be free, start listening to the vox populi making itself heard on the Internet (and social media).
+Or better yet, write pro-liberty messages of your own.

 I propose that the motto of this movement be the Thoreauvian chestnut, “That government is best which governs least.”
 Or maybe we should quote Douglas Adams: “We demand rigidly defined areas of doubt and uncertainty!”